Career Guide

 Who Employs Graduates?

 Please visit the Marketing Career Information page for a listing of some of the companies that hired recent marketing graduates for entry-level positions.
 The majority of students with marketing degrees will start in sales as an entry point.
-With your increased experience and education, expect to move into a position oriented towards marketing management.
+With increased experience and education, expect to move into a position oriented towards marketing management.
 Nearly all organizations employ marketing professionals.
-Industries that typically employ marketing graduates include: Airlines, Advertising Agencies, Banks / Financial Institutions, Consumer Product Companies, Federal/State/Local Government Agencies, Firms Marketing Consumer Goods, Insurance Agencies, Healthcare Facilities, Hospitals, Manufacturing Companies, Non-Profit Agencies, Pharmaceutical Companies, Public Relations Firms, Publishing Companies, Radio / TV and Motion Pictures Studios, Retail Stores, Transportation Firms and Sports Teams.
+Industries that typically employ marketing graduates include: Airlines, Advertising Agencies, Banks / Financial Institutions, Consumer Product Companies, Digital Marketing Agencies, Federal/State/Local Government Agencies, Consumer Packaged Goods, Insurance Agencies, Healthcare Facilities, Hospitals, Manufacturers, Non-Profit Organizations, Pharmaceutical Companies, Public Relations Firms, Publishing Companies, Retailers, Transportation Firms, Sports Teams, and Wholesalers.

 Internships and Experiential Opportunities